pantheon-systems/documentation/source/_docs/regions.md

 * United States (**US**) (Default)
 * Australia (**AUS**)
-* Canada (**CAN**)
 * European Union (**EU**)

-### EU Data Residency
+### Data Residency and Protection

 Pantheon sites running in Europe have all site resources in the EU.
+Pantheon sites running in Australia have all site resources in Australia.
 This includes application and database containers, Redis cache servers, Apache Solr index servers, and a distributed filesystem and request router.

-Automated and manual backups of all site components (code, database, and files) are stored in the EU and created by job workers also running in the EU.
-Additionally, any database or file clones between site environments are run by EU job workers.
+Automated and manual backups of all site components (code, database, and files) are stored in the local region, and created by job workers also running in the region.
+Additionally, any database or file clones between site environments are run by local job workers.

-Localized, EU-specific [Disaster Recovery](/docs/disaster-recovery/) is also available.
+Localized, Region-specific [Disaster Recovery](/docs/disaster-recovery/) is also available.

-With this set of EU-specific resources, now you can run WordPress or Drupal sites on Pantheon and meet the European Union's legal, regulatory, or data sovereignty requirements.
+With this set of region-specific resources, now you can run WordPress or Drupal sites on Pantheon and meet local legal, regulatory, or data sovereignty requirements.

 ## Create a New Site

 1. Install and authenticate [Terminus](/docs/terminus/).
-The commands used for International Regions require Terminus 2.0 or newer.
+The commands used here require Terminus 2.0 or newer.
 If you're already running Terminus, be sure to update to the [latest version](/docs/terminus/updates/).
-1. Use Terminus to create a new site associated with your organization and include the `--region=eu` option.
+1. Use Terminus to create a new site associated with your organization and include the `--region=` option.

  - Available Region codes are:
    - `us`
    - `aus`
-   - `can`
    - `eu`

  For example (replace `my-eu-site-name`, `My EU Site Name`, `WordPress` and `My Organization Name` accordingly):